 The optimal temperature range for African violets is 60°F to 75°F (16°C to 24°C) so around room temperature is good.

-I have seen African violet leaves turn limp and flowers start dying over night because they are left on a cold window sill and some of the leaves are in contact with the cold glass, creating unfavourable conditions.
+I have seen African violet leaves turn limp and flowers start dying overnight because they are left on a cold window sill, and some of the leaves are in contact with the cold glass, which is too cold for them to tolerate.

 The African violet also needs the top inch of soil to dry between bouts of watering.
-If the soil is boggy or saturated then this increase the risk of root and crown rot which is caused by:
+If the soil is boggy or saturated, then this increases the risk of root and crown rot.
+The most common causes of root and crown rot that I see are:

 - Watering too often.

-- Compacted potting soil that does not drain efficently.
+- Compacted potting soil that does not drain efficiently.

 - Pots without drainage holes in the base.

-It is possible the plant is wilting due to underwatering or not watering thoroughly enough.
+The plant may be wilting due to underwatering or not watering thoroughly enough.
 Always water African violets with a good soak, so that the potting soil is evenly moist to prevent wilting leaves due to drought stress.

-How to Revive an African Violet with Limp, Wilting Leaves
+How to Revive Your African Violet with Limp, Wilting Leaves

-If the cause of the wilting leaves is due to a temperature fluctuation then move the African violet to a more stable room in the house and it can recover over the next few weeks, depending on the extent of the exposure to cold.
+If the cause of the wilting leaves is due to a temperature fluctuation, then move your African violet to a more stable room in the house, and it can recover over the next few weeks, depending on the extent of the exposure to cold.

 African Violet Leaves Curling